OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 # [Unified app manifest for Microsoft 365](#tab/jsonmanifest)

 > [!NOTE]
-> Implementing integrated spam reporting with the unified app manifest for Microsoft 365 is currently in public developer preview.
+> Implementing integrated spam reporting with the unified app manifest for Microsoft 365 is in public developer preview.
+It's currently only available to use in classic Outlook on Windows.
 This shouldn't be used in production add-ins.
 We invite you to try it out in test or development environments.
->
-> For more information, see the [Public developer preview app manifest schema](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).
+For more information, see the [Public developer preview app manifest schema](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).

 1. In your preferred code editor, open the add-in project you created.
 1. Open the **manifest.json** file.